As well as watch the video or read its transcript below, you can

 introduces the WTM Deaf Effect Course

-So, if you have begun to try to read/watch/listen to the explanation of the human condition, or are about to, then you will very likely benefit enormously from this first ‘deaf effect’-eroding presentation in the WTM Deaf Effect Course, where you will hear this introduction repeated:
+So, if you have begun to try to read/watch/listen to the explanation of the human condition, or are about to, then you will very likely benefit enormously from this first ‘deaf effect’-eroding presentation in the WTM Deaf Effect Course:

 Make and see comments here